IslamAlsawaftah/reading-notes/sql.md

 # **Multi-table queries with JOIN**
 ### Join: we can combine row data across two separate tables using this unique key.
 ##### Select query with INNER JOIN on multiple tables
-SELECT column, another_table_column, …
+SELECT column, another_table_column,
 FROM mytable
 INNER JOIN another_table
     ON mytable.id = another_table.id
 WHERE condition(s)
-ORDER BY column, … ASC/DESC
+ORDER BY column, â€¦ ASC/DESC
 LIMIT num_limit OFFSET num_offset;

 ##### INNER JOIN: is a process that matches rows from the first table and the second table which have the same key (as defined by the ON constraint) to create a result row with the combined columns from both tables.